unicef/publicgoods-toolkit/procurement.md

 breadth of solicitations so they can understand both their specific bid and the overall process.

-Fourth, open source vendors expect agile, iterative development.
-A traditional RFP process often asks vendors to envision the entire engagement and price it as a whole, which requires a degree of pre-planning that open source modular contracting is specifically designed to avoid.
+Fourth, open-source vendors expect agile, iterative development.
+A traditional RFP process often asks vendors to envision the entire engagement and price it as a whole, which requires a degree of pre-planning that open-source modular contracting is specifically designed to avoid.
 Craft a process that is clear about goals and requirements but leaves room for vendors to meet them in flexible ways that might change over the course of the project.
 This